DT42/epeuva-cli/README.md

 Would you like to generate/update the config? [y/N]:
 ```

-Enter `y` and the CLI will ask for the Epeuva host url (API url), username and password.
+Enter `y` and the CLI will ask for the Epeuva host url (API url, ex. `https://epeuva.ai/api/v1`), username and password.
 When you finished, you will see this line:

 ```
 Config file created.
 Please run the CLI command again.